 The VSchema allows you to specify the list of columns along with their types for every table.
 This allows Vitess to make optimization decisions where necessary.

-For example, specifying that a column contains numeric data allows VTGate to not request further collation specific information (weight_string) if additional sorting is needed after collecting results from all shards.
+For example, specifying that a column contains text allows VTGate to request further collation specific information (weight\string) if additional sorting is needed after collecting results from all shards.

-For example, issuing this query against customer would add the weight_string column while sending the query to the vttablets:
+For example, issuing this query against customer would fail: